-Information will be collated from the EHCp, previous assessments and annual school reviews.
-If we are able to offer a suitable, realistic and achievable programme of study to the child, the college will then complete a HNS form to apply for additional funding, if appropriate.
+Information will be collated from the EHCp, any previous assessments and annual school reviews and if the we are able to offer a suitable, realistic and achievable programme of study, the college will then complete a High Needs Funding application form to apply to your Local Authority for additional funding, if appropriate.

-The child may follow a transition programme to become more familiar with the college environment (prior to enrolment) and parents will be encouraged to meet with staff to ask questions about the courses and support on offer.
+Your child will have the opportunity to follow a transition programme to become more familiar with the college environment (prior to enrolment) and parents will be encouraged to meet with staff to ask questions about the courses and support on offer.

-9. What specialist services and expertise are available at this school?
+9. What specialist services and expertise are available at this college?

 Carmel College has an ALS (Additional Learning Support) department who are a professional team of staff who have experience of working together to support students with a wide range of support needs such as dyslexia, dyspraxia, Asperger's Syndrome, Autism, ADHD and visual and hearing impairment to ensure any barriers to learning are overcome.
-The college also has their own counselling service and access to support via CAMHS and external specialist assessors.
-Where appropriate the college also has access to Children and Young People's Services social services.
+The college also has a counselling service and access to a 24/7 well-being app which students can seek support from.
+Where appropriate the college can also complete external referrals to services such as CAMHS, YPAS, Barnardo's, Listening Ear and Children and Young People's Services.

-10. Are the staff who support children with SEND in this school, provided with appropriate training?
+10. Are the staff who support children with SEND in this college provided with appropriate training?